 - i.
-Tests of detail: Assessing 100% of intercompany long term debtors owed by the Parent (2020: 100%) to identify, with reference to the Parent's financial draft balance sheet, whether they have a positive net asset value and therefore coverage of the debt owed. - ii.
+Tests of detail: Assessing 100% of intercompany long-term debtors owed by the Parent (2021: 100%) to identify, with reference to the Parent's financial draft balance sheet, whether they had a positive net asset value and therefore coverage of the debt owed. - ii.
 Assessment of Parent: Assessing the work performed by the Group audit team, and considering the results of that work, on those net assets.
 This included assessment of the fair value headroom available on those net assets, and therefore the ability of the Parent to fund repayment of the receivable.
-We critically assessed the directors' going concern assessment, including the reasonableness of the key assumptions used by the Parent in their cash flow forecasts and the level of downside sensitivities applied using our knowledge of Covid-19 scenarios being applied by other entities.
+We critically assessed the directors' going concern assessment, including the reasonableness of the key assumptions used by the Parent in its cash flow forecasts and the level of downside sensitivities applied.